-This message displays if there is a problem with the power steering system.
-Take the vehicle to your dealer for service.
+This message displays and a chime may sound when there may be a problem with the power steering system.
+If this message displays and a reduction in steering performance or loss of power steering assistance is noticed, see your dealer for service.